Account takeover prevention

 Handle monitoring results

-Once a transaction is checked, it can be found on the Transactions page.
+Once the transaction is checked, it can be found on the Transactions page.

 All suspicious transactions which get the Requires action status appear in Queues.
 Such transactions must be carefully evaluated by your experts and an appropriate action must be taken.